Can You Eat Tacos on Semaglutide? A GLP-1 Mexican Food Guide | Luma Health

 Restaurant tacos present more variables than homemade ones.
 Portion sizes at most Mexican restaurants are calibrated for appetites before GLP-1 treatment.
 A typical restaurant taco plate may include three to four large tacos plus rice, beans, chips, and salsa.
 The chips alone, eaten while waiting for food, can represent several hundred calories and significant carbohydrate load before the meal even arrives.

 Practical restaurant strategies include: asking for a half-order or lunch portion, splitting a plate with someone else, immediately boxing half the food before starting to eat, skipping the chips or asking for them to be removed from the table, requesting corn tortillas if flour is the default, and asking for sauces and toppings on the side so you can control the amount.
-Most Mexican restaurants are accommodating on these requests and many have protein bowl or salad options that allow you to get the same fillings without the tortilla volume if that is what you need on a higher-symptom day.
+Most Mexican restaurants are accommodating on these requests.

 At home, you have complete control.
 Corn tortillas warmed on a dry skillet, grilled chicken or ground turkey seasoned with cumin and garlic, black beans, fresh salsa, onion, cilantro, and a small spoonful of guacamole is a genuinely well-balanced GLP-1-friendly meal that most patients tolerate without difficulty.
 The same meal from a fast-casual chain — upsized, heavier on the cheese and sour cream, with a flour tortilla — may produce a very different experience.